 Mayo Clinic works with hundreds of insurance companies and is an in-network provider for millions of people.
 In most cases, Mayo Clinic doesn't require a physician referral.
 Some insurers require referrals or may have additional requirements for certain medical care.
 All appointments are prioritized on the basis of medical need.

-At Mayo Clinic in Arizona, doctors trained in gynecology, urology and urogynecology diagnose and treat women who have pelvic organ prolapse.
+At Mayo Clinic's campus in Arizona, doctors trained in gynecology, urology and urogynecology diagnose and treat women who have pelvic organ prolapse.

 For appointments or more information, call the Central Appointment Office at 800-446-2279 (toll-free) 8 a.m. to 5 p.m.
 Mountain Standard Time, Monday through Friday or complete an online appointment request form.